halfer/spiderling-utils/README.md

 README to do
 ---

-* Escape the server script path so it works with spaces
 * Move the PID responsibility from the router to the server script, add a param for that too
 * Detect if the server start script suffers an error
 * Create a Travis build to show it working